-Please download the below PDF for more a detailed description, directions and a small map.
+Please download the above PDF for more a detailed description, directions and a small map.
 Although we have given you an outline of this walk, we do advise people to bring their own map and compass and also to wear good walking boots whenever they walk in the Peak District.

 Respect, Protect, Enjoy: Keep it #PeakDistrictProud Whether you’re a regular or brand new visitor, we want to make your trip to the Peak District & Derbyshire as safe, easy and enjoyable as possible.
 Ensure your visit is a responsible one by following the Countryside Code and stay #PeakDistrictProud by keeping dogs on a short lead, parking only in designated areas, sticking to public rights of way where you can, saying no to BBQs and open fires, and taking your litter home with you.